Code-Institute-Submissions/NikolaVk-portfolio-1NV_SepResub/README.md

 #### Favicon

 - The favicon comes from Font Awesome, however [Florian Gauger](https://github.com/devgg) made a tool that lets you download all the fonts from Font Awesome and add it as a favicon.
 Here's the link of the [site](https://gauger.io/fonticon/)

+### Acknowledgements

+- My substitute mentor [Tim Nelson](https://github.com/TravelTimN) for hes time and feedback for my last session of this project.